thupham16/Sales-Analysis/Sales Analysis.md

+# Business Requirements
+- Managers want to have a comprehensive overview dashboard that tracks month over month sales performance.
+This dashboard aims to monitor target achievement of salesman, as well as identify top products and customers within the sales data.
+- Moreover, the business aims to develop customer-oriented strategies for implementing targeted marketing activities based on customer segments.
+To achieve this, RFM analysis will be conducted to divide customers into segments and gain a deeper understanding of their purchasing habits.

 # Data Cleaning and Transformation
 >
 I will create necessary data model for doing analysis and use SQL to cleanse and tranform the data.